jeryldev/pyworks.nvim/README.md

 - **🎯 Smart Caching**: Reduces system calls with intelligent 5-30 second TTL

 ## 📓 Jupyter Notebook Support

+### 🎉 Automatic Essential Package Installation

+When you open a `.ipynb` file or a Python file with Jupyter cells (`# %%`), pyworks automatically:

+1. **Detects missing essential packages** - pynvim, ipykernel, jupyter_client, jupytext, ipython, notebook
+2. **Auto-installs them without prompting** - These are non-negotiable requirements for notebook functionality
+3. **Creates/fixes the project kernel** - Ensures your project has a working Jupyter kernel
+4. **No manual intervention needed** - Just open the file and pyworks handles the rest!

+This means you can clone any project with notebooks and start working immediately - pyworks ensures all the infrastructure is ready.

 ### 🔄 Intelligent Workflow